-New coursework in Teaching Grades preK-3: Social Studies I will replace the current coursework in this area, because current courses are not aligned to the Michigan Standards for Teacher Preparation (2018).
+New coursework in teaching social studies will replace the current coursework in this area, because current courses are not aligned to the Michigan Standards for Teacher Preparation (2018).
 The new Elementary Education program will be submitted to the MDE for review and approval in Fall semester 2020.
 In this same semester, the CEHD and departments housing related coursework will initiate contact with local community colleges to begin revision of existing transfer guides.
 We anticipate utilizing existing pathways for revising transfer agreements, and especially to determine advising and teach-out plans for current majors and minors.
 MDE has determined that new programs (which are more efficient) can admit students as early as Fall 2021.